run-ai/docs/docs/platform-admin/aiinitiatives/org/scheduling-rules.md

 To delete a scheduling rule:

-1. Select the project/department you want to delete a scheduling rule from
+1. Select the project/department from which you want to delete a scheduling rule
 2. Click **EDIT**
 3. Find the scheduling rule you would like to delete
 4. Click on the x icon